SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing-sparingly/rule.md

 created: 2022-11-24T05:16:00.941Z
 guid: 6cbe4a66-f7c0-4e73-85a4-2346ed5334a6
 ---
-The availability of so many great automated UI testing frameworks and tools can lead teams to focus too heavily on automating their testing at the UI level.
+The availability of so many automated UI testing frameworks and tools can lead teams to focus too heavily on automating their testing at the UI level.

 This is a classic illustration of [the law of the instrument or Maslow's hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument), a cognitive bias that involves an over-reliance on a familiar tool.
 Abraham Maslow wrote in 1966, "If the only tool you have is a hammer, it is tempting to treat everything as if it were a nail."